 Discount rates evolve through time in response to changes in investors’ risk perceptions and risk tolerance.
 Measures of conditional volatility, like the VIX index, may provide a fairly reliable, real-time proxy for the price of risk, accounting for most of the variation in broad share market price-to-earnings ratios and corporate bonds spreads.

-Key aspects considered in a Macroeconomics EIA report include:
+Key aspects considered in a Macroeconomics report include:

 All Macreconomics impact assessments are based on sound science with any uncertainty specified, providing decision-makers the information and the confidence they need to consider the project.